jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

 ```

 ###User interface
-The user places the desired parameters in the command line as shown below.
-This program allows the user to modify the colors, colorbar range, title, and folder location among other attributes.
+The user places the desired parameters in the command line as argument values as shown below.
+This allows the user to modify the colors, colorbar range, title, and folder location among other attributes as they see fit without having to adhere to a specific order or parameters.
 The system then displays all the input data to the user showing both the default and input values.

 An example of an ouput to a specific user input:
 ```